Stunning reversal: Judge vacates former youth minister’s sex convictions

 Some allegations against Brothers could not be prosecuted because the statute of limitations had expired, victims advocates said.
 Other claims involved alleged victims who were unwilling to testify.
 In at least one case, church members complained that law enforcement officials did not follow up on leads.
 Fayette County Assistant District Attorney Wendy O’Brien, who prosecuted the corruption of minors and indecent exposure charges filed against Brothers in March 2017, declined an interview request from the Chronicle.

-At Brothers’ trial in Fayette County District Court last October, a 38-year-old man testified that he was 13 or 14 when the Uniontown youth minister took him to a church event in Arkansas and inappropriately touched him.
+At Brothers’ trial in the Fayette County Court of Common Pleas in October 2018, a 38-year-old man testified that he was 13 or 14 when the Uniontown youth minister took him to a church event in Arkansas and inappropriately touched him.

 At first, Brothers took him and other youths to fun activities, such as seeing movies and driving go-karts.
 But then the youth minister began showing pornographic movies to the boys, the man testified, according to the Uniontown Herald-Standard.
 Eventually, Brothers performed lewd acts in front of him and encouraged him to do likewise, the man said, reporting that this happened “at least 50” times.